Light from darkness: history of a hot dark sector: Implications for dark photon mass and mixing

 We noted in section \ref{sec:rel_eq} that thermalization before BBN is a necessary but not sufficient condition if it occurs while the dark photons are still relativistic.
 After thermalization, the dark photons remain in thermal equilibrium with the VS. If they are still relativistic during BBN, then $\rho'/\rho_{\rm SM} = g'_\ast/g_{\ast} \approx 0.3$, which is excluded.
 Thus, they must be non-relativistic.
 Requiring $\rho'/\rho_{\rm sm} < 0.04$ sets the lower bound $m'\approx 5$ MeV, corresponding to the shaded vertical line in fig.~\ref{fig:constraints}.
 If, instead, the dark photons become non-relativistic during the heating of the VS, then the constraint from BBN is essentially that dark photons decay before BBN.
 Here, $\rho'/\rho_{\rm sm} < 0.04$ so long as $\tau' < 0.2$ sec, so the blue region is excluded in fig.~\ref{fig:constraints}, with a boundary such that $\varepsilon \propto m'^{-1/2}$.
 The dip around $\sim 90$ GeV is due to the degeneracy between the $\gamma'$ and the Z boson.
 Extra features correspond to hadronic bound states.
 To compute the decay rate of the $\gamma'$ into hadrons, we have followed section IV of \cite{Berger:2016vxi} using the R-ratio, $\Gamma(\gamma'\rightarrow \mbox{\rm hadrons}) = R(E_{\rm cm} = m') \Gamma(\gamma' \rightarrow \mu \bar \mu)$.
 For reference, we also show the bound from a shorter lifetime, $\tau'= 0.02$ s, with the dashed blue line.
 For this lifetime, thermalization of the dark photons at BBN is only a secondary issue as the expansion is essentially dominated by the SM.
 It may happen that the dark photons end up thermalizing with the SM if inverse decay processes are significant, see section \ref{sec:nonrel} and appendix \ref{app:FI}.
 Regardless, after decay, $\rho' \ll \rho$ and the dark photons are totally subdominant.

-Finally, we show the terrestrial collider, beam dump experiments and astrophysical observations that set relevant bounds on $\gamma'$ mixing and mass.
-The most sensitive current limits come from E137 \cite{Bjorken:1988as}, LSND \cite{LSND:1997vqj}, CHARM \cite{CHARM:1985nku} and NuCal \cite{Blumlein:1990ay,Blumlein:2013cua}, see \cite{Bauer:2018onh} for a summary.
-These are shown in brown and yellow in fig.\ref{fig:constraints}, while the expected improved bounds from SHiP \cite{Alekhin:2015byh} are given by the green dotted line.
+Finally, we show the terrestrial collider, beam dump experiments and astrophysical observations that set relevant bounds on dark photon mixing and mass (see \cite{Cline:2024qzv} for a recent review).
+Beam dump experiments provide the most sensitive current limits, see E137 \cite{Bjorken:1988as}, LSND \cite{LSND:1997vqj}, CHARM \cite{CHARM:1985nku}, NuCal \cite{Blumlein:1990ay,Blumlein:2013cua} and \cite{Bauer:2018onh} for a summary.
+These are shown in brown in fig.\ref{fig:constraints}, while the expected improved bounds from SHiP \cite{Alekhin:2015byh} are given by the green dotted line.
 In turn, the most relevant astrophysical bound comes from the measurement of the timescale of the neutrino burst from SN1987A.
-The limit we show in yellow in fig.\ref{fig:constraints} is taken from an analysis by Ref. \cite{Hardy:2016kme}.
+The corresponding limit we show in yellow in fig.\ref{fig:constraints} is taken from an analysis by Ref.\cite{Hardy:2016kme}.
 The light green region is from the analysis of \cite{Berger:2016vxi}, which considered that the $\gamma'$ is produced through freeze-in so their abundance satisfies the bound $\rho'/\rho_{\rm sm} < 0.04$.
-Their analysis used a more sophisticated criteria to constraint $\gamma'$ decay around BBN.
+Their analysis used a more sophisticated criteria to constraint dark photons decay around BBN.

 Combining all the constraints discussed in this section, the available mass and mixing parameter space for a $\gamma'$ assuming an initially hot HS, i.e. $T' \gg T$, corresponds to the white region of fig.\ref{fig:constraints}.